JediMasterSlagle/Final/README.md

 ![alt text](https://github.com/JediMasterSlagle/Final/blob/main/Machine%20Learning/images/borderlinesmote.png)

 ## Final Model Decision

+We decided to go with the Native Random Oversampling model for the following reasons
+  - Highest Accuracy (after the data was balanced)
+  - Hightest Recall and F1 Score

 ## Creating Flask App for Model
 The purpose of this app is to give an interactive experience with our machine learning model.
 Due to project time constraints, we created a new model that didn't include make_and_model and year.
 Both variables have too many options to write into the html code (make_and_model with 500+ and year 90+).
 We still used the Native Random Oversampling model for the heroku app.